Salt Lake Buddhist Fellowship

 Namu Amida Butsu.

-My writing of this poem was an attempt to convey what namu amida butsu – or nembutsu means to us, to our community.
-In it, I am trying to take something from a much different place and time; Medieval Japan, and infuse its meaning and healing power in a way that can speak to our lives right here and right now.
+My writing of this poem attempts to convey what Namu Amida butsu – or the nembutsu means to us, to our community.
+In it, I am trying to take something from a much different place and time, Medieval Japan, and infuse its meaning and healing power in a way that can speak to our lives right here and right now.

-Today I want to focus mostly on one verse from the poem,
+Today I want to focus mainly on one verse from the poem,

 Attend to all and each